michdavelz/znw-dots/README.md

 # znw-dots
 Selection of dotfiles I use on my personal and work devices alike.
-This is mainly a backup of my own config for my convinence, but feel free to use 'em or suggest changes if desired
+This is mainly a backup of my own config for my convinence, but feel free to use 'em.